-- 1. Continued support for County related PFAS activities such as, but not limited to, funding for increased testing of sediment and fish in Starkweather Creek and other areas where PFAS may be found, continued monitoring of PFAS in areas including Starkweather Creek and development of a mitigation plan for contaminated areas. - 2.
-Allocate \$5,000 for engaging and educating public communities affected in these areas about fish contamination and levels of PFAS in the waterways.
-Prioritization will be given to messaging and signage targeting areas that are heavily fished with all public outreach materials provided in multiple languages.
-The signs should also be posted at all county boat launch sites and be made available to all bait shops. - VI.
+- Continued support for County related PFAS activities such as, but not limited to, funding for increased testing of sediment and fish in Starkweather Creek and other areas where PFAS may be found, continued monitoring of PFAS in areas including Starkweather Creek and development of a mitigation plan for contaminated areas. - 2.
+Allocate \$3,000 for engaging and educating public communities affected in these areas about fish contamination and levels of PFAS in the waterways.
+Prioritization will be given to messaging and signage targeting areas that are heavily fished with all public outreach materials provided in multiple languages. - VI.
 INITIATIVES TO SUPPORT OTHER COUNTY INVESTMENTS IN WATER RESOURCE MANAGEMENT.
 Water resource management is complex.
 It requires investment from county Departments and staff with diverse areas of expertise and authorities, as well as investment in Dane County citizens that are providing leadership throughout the county. - A. Maintain Funding for Other Operating Costs, such as gasoline and parts for equipment maintenance.
 Aquatic plant harvesting is one effort that suffers significantly when gasoline or replacement parts are not available.
 Like the need for appropriately trained dedicated staff, these supplies are critical to improving water quality as well as maintaining target lake levels. - B. Fund the Capital Request of the Marine and Trail Enforcement Bureau of the Dane County Sheriff's Department for Dive Team Equipment.
-With over 25,000 registered boats in Dane County, this Department is responsible for year-round patrolling of Dane County lakes, enforcement of all laws pertaining to the lakes, investigation of accidents, and rescue operations. - C. Continue to Support the Yahara "CLEAN" Compact (Version 3.0).
+With over 25,000 registered boats in Dane County, this Department is responsible for year-round patrolling of Dane County lakes, enforcement of all laws pertaining to the lakes, investigation of accidents, and rescue operations.

+C. Continue to Support the Yahara "CLEAN" Compact (Version 3.0).
 The Yahara CLEAN Compact seeks to renew and strengthen a community partnership to clean up our lakes and meet their designated uses and benefits under the Clean Water Act.